stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/bookmarkstart/_index.md

 ---
 title: BookmarkStart
 second_title: Aspose.Words for C++ API Reference
 description: Represents a start of a bookmark in a Word document.
+To learn more, visit the  documentation article.
 type: docs
 weight: 66
 url: /cpp/aspose.words/bookmarkstart/